gofish/polyadicts/README.md

 Some (limited) tests are implemented for basic wire format checks.

 This project is not considered safe to pack or unpack untrusted data.

-A thorough review is planned for the latest API implementation, after which this warning will be removed but no warranty will be provided.
+A thorough review is planned for the latest API implementation, after which this warning will be removed, but no warranty will be provided.

 ## Rational